lvthong312/AgoraVideoCall/README.md

 # Guideline React Native
 First, could you please clone the project?
 To do so, you need to run these commands:
-## 1. Clone the project:
+## 1. Clone the project
 ```sh
 git clone https://github.com/lvthong312/AgoraVideoCall.git
 ```

 ## 2. Then, you must install the new dependencies in your React Native project.
-To do so, you need to run these commands:
+To do so, you need to run these commands

 ```sh
 npm install
 ```
-### 3. Check the environment for Android and iOS:
+### 3. Check the environment for Android and iOS
-#### IOS: in your project, go to ios/VideoCall/Info.plist and add:
+#### IOS: in your project, go to ios/VideoCall/Info.plist and add
 ```sh
 	<key>NSCameraUsageDescription</key>
 	<string>Camera</string>
 	<key>NSMicrophoneUsageDescription</key>
 	<string>Micro</string>
 ```
-#### Android: in your project, go to android/app/src/AndroidManifest.xml and add:
+#### Android: in your project, go to android/app/src/AndroidManifest.xml and add
 ```sh
     <uses-permission android:name="android.permission.INTERNET" />
     <uses-permission android:name="android.permission.READ_PHONE_STATE"/>